 Child Development X

 a.
 Residence halls will conduct one fire drill each fall and spring semester.
-A fire alarm activated accidentally during the first thirty days of a semester may be credited toward the fire exit drill requirement.
-Residence hall directors may request additional fire exit drills, if deemed necessary, to ensure the resident staff and students are familiar with the building evacuation procedures.
+A fire alarm activated accidentally during the first 30 days of a semester may be credited toward the fire exit drill requirement.
+Residence hall directors may request additional fire exit drills, to ensure the resident staff and students are familiar with the building evacuation procedures.

 c.
-The Child Development Center (CDC) to comply with the minimum standards for day care centers will conduct a fire exit drill once each month.
+The Child Development Center (CDC), in order to comply with the minimum standards for day care centers, will conduct a fire exit drill once each month.

 04.01 EHS&RM has primary responsibility for conducting training programs under this policy.
 EHS&RM provides fire response training in several ways:

 a.
-NEW EMPLOYEE ORIENTATION – A fire/safety briefing will be given to all new staff employees at the monthly New Employee Orientation conducted by the Professional Development Office.
+New Employee Orientation – A fire/safety briefing will be given to all new staff employees at the monthly New Employee Orientation conducted by the Office of Professional Development.

 b.
-NEW FACULTY ORIENTATION – A fire/safety briefing will be given to all new faculty employees in conjunction with the New Faculty Orientation sessions conducted by Academic Development & Assessment.
+New Faculty Orientation – A fire/safety briefing will be given to all new faculty employees in conjunction with the New Faculty Orientation sessions conducted by Academic Development and Assessment.

 c.
-RESIDENCE HALLS – EHS&RM will conduct training on fire drill and evacuation procedures for resident directors and resident assistants at the beginning of each semester.
+Residence Halls – EHS&RM will conduct training on fire drill and evacuation procedures for residence directors and resident assistants at the beginning of each semester.

 e.
-ASSEMBLY OCCUPANCIES – Local, state, and federal fire codes require that owner/operators of facilities with assembly occupancies greater than 1,000 have fully-trained crowd managers.
-These staff members are to be versed on space, energy, time, and metering techniques which are essential to effective crowd management in large assembly halls or other required areas.
+Assembly Occupancies – Local, state, and federal fire codes require that owner/operators of facilities with assembly occupancies greater than 1,000 have fully-trained crowd managers.
+These staff members are to be versed on space, energy, time, and metering techniques that are essential to effective crowd management in large assembly halls or other required areas.
 EHS&RM will ensure that crowd managers are designated and trained annually.